 Cody Johnson (New Date)

-The Cody Johnson performance on June 6 has rescheduled to May 1, 2021.
+The Cody Johnson performance on June 6 is rescheduled to May 1, 2021.
 All previously purchased tickets will be honored at the new date, no new ticket purchase is needed.
-For those that cannot attend the rescheduled date and wish to request a refund, please review our refund policy HERE.
-We thank you for your patience as we work through this unprecedented time and look forward to seeing you soon!

 Warner Music Nashville won a Music Row sweepstakes and enticed Cody Johnson – who’d turned down several majors before – to join the team and take a shot at turning a concert success story into one with multimedia, national hit-making cred.